This post may contain affiliate links from which I may earn a commission without any cost to you. Read our policy for details.

 4. Decide Your Rates

-Once you have chosen a niche and started finding clients the next step is to decide on your rates before finalizing the deals.
+The next step after getting clients is to decide on your rates before finalizing the deals.

-Virtual assistants typically charge by the hour, but some also offer package deals that include a certain number of hours per month for a set price.
+Virtual assistants generally charge by the hour, but some also offer package deals that include a certain number of hours per month for a set price.

-When setting your rates, make sure to take into account your experience and skillset.
-Here are a few tips to help you get started.
+When setting your rates, make sure to take into account your experience and skill set.
+Keep these things in mind while deciding.

 Determine your costs